My New Year’s + Ideas for Being Your Best in 2017

 On the last day of 2016 and the first day of 2017, I did a bunch of things that my 30-year old self would have scoffed at.
 These things, which included Tai Chi, a nature walk, meditation (which, thanks to Headspace I have been practicing consistently) and a drumming circle, culminated in my big New Year’s Eve plan – partaking in my first Sound Bath.
 Yup, I know I stunned many of you last August when I shared that I went to a Numerologist.
 And now I have been to a Sound Bath – on New Years Eve no less!

 My goal was to end 2016 and to begin 2017 with “presence.”
 When I shared my 30 Days of Self Work Challenge at the end of this past summer, I highlighted 5 things I was working on, with the first being “Dialing back my “doer” and nurturing my “be-er.”
 I also shared that meditation and spending quiet time in nature were two ways I was getting in-touch with my “be’er.”
-What better way to truly be present than to create time and space, in a peaceful outdoor space, to spend the final and first days of a year in peaceful reflection and mindful meditation.
+What better way to truly be present than to create time and space, in a peaceful outdoor setting, to spend the final and first days of a year in peaceful reflection and mindful meditation.

 Truth be told, part of the reason I was able to “be” over the Holiday is that I had already laid out much of what I aim to “do” in 2017.
 So, as I floated in the hot springs bath staring up at palm trees and mountains, I was able to focus on breathing in the moment and manifesting my intentions.